Bar (law): U.S. patent procedure

 Admission to practice before the patent section of the United States Patent and Trademark Office (USPTO) requires that the individual pass a separate, single-day examination administered by that agency.
 This test is typically referred to as the "patent bar", although the word "bar" does not appear in the test's official name.

 Unlike the general bar examination, for which graduation from a recognized law school is a prerequisite, the USPTO exam does not require that the candidate have taken any law school courses.
 Instead, the main prerequisite is a science or engineering background, most often met with a bachelor's degree in a relevant field.
 Individuals who pass the examination are referred to as "patent attorneys" if they have an active law license from any U.S. jurisdiction, and "patent agents" otherwise.
 Attorneys and agents have the same license to represent clients before the patent section of the USPTO, and both may issue patentability opinions.
 However, any other patent-related practice (such as licensing or infringement litigation) can only be performed by licensed attorneys—who do not necessarily have to be USPTO-licensed.

 British procedure

-In the United Kingdom, the practice of law is divided between barristers (referred to in Scotland as advocates) and solicitors.
-It is usually the former who appear in an advocacy role before the court.
-When a lawyer becomes an advocate or barrister, he/she is called to the bar.
-In the UK, the bar is differentiated between the inner bar (for King's counsel) and the outer bar (for Junior barristers).
+In the United Kingdom, the practice of law is divided between barristers (advocates in Scotland) and solicitors; advocacy before a court is almost always carried out by barristers (or advocates).
+A person who becomes an advocate or barrister is referred to as being called to the bar.
+In the UK, there is a distinction between the inner bar (for senior King's counsel) and the outer bar (for Junior barristers).